Professional practice

 • Acted (led by Graham Dunning QC) in a London-seated arbitration under the UNCITRAL rules between two shareholders in a company which operates a substantial Zambian copper mine.
 The dispute related to the management of that mine and the investment of c.US$500m of the company’s assets.

-• The ‘Bonga Litigation’ (including Harrison Jalla & Ors v Royal Dutch Shell Plc & Ors): Acted (led by Oba Nsugbe QC, and previously Graham Dunning QC) in various proceedings concerning claims brought by approximately 45,000 Nigerian claimants against companies in the Royal Dutch Shell Group.
+• The ‘Bonga Litigation’ (including Harrison Jalla & Ors v Royal Dutch Shell Plc & Ors): Acted (led at various times by Graham Dunning QC, Jonathan Seitler QC and Oba Nsugbe QC) in various proceedings concerning claims brought by approximately 45,000 Nigerian claimants against companies in the Royal Dutch Shell Group.
 The claims all arose out of the December 2011 Bonga oil spill, in which over 40,000 barrels of oil were spilled into the ocean in the Niger delta, making it one of the largest offshore spills in the history of oil exploration and production in Nigeria.
 The spill occurred during loading operations from a floating production storage and offloading unit in the Bonga oil field, operated by Shell Nigeria Exploration and Production Company, to the oil tanker the MV Northia, the technical manager of which was Shell International Trading and Shipping Company Limited.
 In each set of proceedings, the claimants alleged that the spill was caused by the recklessness or negligence of the Shell defendants, and that it caused devastation to their communities, waterways and estuaries in the Niger delta that persists to this day.
 The case was one of the largest pieces of group litigation before the English Courts, and also one of the most complicated.
 It resulted in 11 judgments, and 3 hearings before the Court of Appeal (permission having been granted on each occasion.
 A 4-week trial of preliminary issues was heard in February and March 2022, at which Stuart undertook a substantial proportion of the advocacy.
 An appeal was then heard by the Supreme Court in March 2023, at which Stuart argued two of the four issues that arose for determination.

 • Acted (led by Claire Blanchard QC and David Davies) in a series of related gas disputes between a state-owned midstream aggregator of gas and a number of its downstream petrochemicals customers.
 The individual arbitrations were seated in different jurisdictions and were governed by a number of different arbitral rules.
 However, each case involved a damages claim for alleged failures to supply the contractually required quantity of gas for a sum in excess of US$100m, as well as a dispute relating to the exercise of a contractual option to extend a long-term gas supply contract, in each case worth hundreds of millions of US dollars.
 The matters arose in the wake of the Macondo incident, and involved a number of factual issues relating to the discovery, extraction and sale of gas and LNG.
 In view of the size of these disputes, they each involved a number of phases.
 One dispute involved a sampling process so as to reduce the scope of the evidence to a triable size, and another was heard on a heavily expedited time frame.